 About Alert Logic scans

 This topic describes the types of scans that are supported, best practices for running successful scans, and how to configure and manage scan definitions and results.
-A suggested workflow for using Alert Logic vulnerability scans to meet your PCI compliance requirements is also provided.

 Scan types